ISISComputingGroup/ibex_user_manual/Using-the-Script-Generator.md

 Here we will talk you through what you need to know to use the script generator.

+# Keyboard Shortcuts

+- Ctrl-click on multiple lines to select them all
+- Tab onto the next cell (tabbing from the last cell creates a new line)

 # Common questions

 ### How do I delete multiple lines?